 Production of PCBs peaked in the 1960s in Europe and USA and terminated in the mid 1970s, when they were ultimately banned in the late 1970s/early 1980s (de Voogt and Brinkman, 1989).
 The last inventory of PCB production estimates the cumulative global production of PCBs at 1.3 million tonnes (Breivik et al., 2002).
 Approximately 97% of this has been used in the Northern Hemisphere, mostly between 30 °N and 60 °N (Breivik et al., 2002).
-Before the ban, PCBs had entered the environment through point and diffusive sources such as landfill sites, accidental releases/spillages via leaking during commercial use of electrical equipment and transformer and capacitor fires, incineration of PCB waste etc. (de Voogt and Brinkman, 1989; Danse et al., 1997).
+Before the ban, PCBs had entered the environment through point and diffusive sources such as landfill sites, accidental releases/spillages via leaking during commercial use of electrical equipment and transformer and capacitor fires, incineration of PCBs waste etc. (de Voogt and Brinkman, 1989; Danse et al., 1997).
 Current atmospheric levels of PCBs in the environment can be accounted by on-going primary anthropogenic emissions (e.g. accidental release of products or materials containing PCBs), volatilization from environmental reservoirs which have previously received PCBs (e.g. oceans and soil) or incidental formation of some congeners during combustion processes (Breivik et al., 2002).
-The National Atmospheric Emission inventory estimates that the emission of PCBs to the UK atmospheric have decreased from 843 in 2010 to 733kg in 2014 (latest data), the majority emitted from electrical equipment such as capacitors and transformers.
+The National Atmospheric Emission inventory estimates that the emission of PCBs to the UK atmospheric in 2014 was 733kg, the majority emitted from electrical equipment such as capacitors and transformers.
 PCBs were added to Annex A and C of the Stockholm Convention when it entered into force in 2004.

 PCDD/Fs.
 Polychlorinated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs) enter the environment from various combustion processes and as impurities from the manufacture and use of various chlorinated compounds.
 Considerable effort has been expended in the UK and elsewhere to try and quantify and rank these sources and their emissions into the environment, principally the atmosphere, so that cost-effective source reduction measures can be taken.
 Dioxin levels in the environment have been declining since the early seventies and have been the subject of a number of regulations and clean-up actions; however, current exposures levels still remain a concern.
 PCDDs and PCDFs were added to Annex C of the Stockholm Convention when it entered into force in 2004.
-The NAEI inventory estimates that the emission of PCDD/Fs to the UK atmosphere reduced from 229 g-TEQ in 2010 to 215 g-TEQ in 2015, the majority emitted from combustion processes.
+The NAEI inventory estimates that the emission of PCDD/Fs to the UK atmosphere in 2015 was 215 g-TEQ (most recent data), the majority emitted from combustion processes.